flanglet/kanzi-cpp/README.md

 Kanzi version 2.2 C++ implementation.

-On this machine kanzi can use up to 16 threads depending on compression level (the default block size at level 9 is 32MB, severly limiting the number of threads in use, especially with enwik8, but all tests are performed with default values). bzip3 uses 16 threads. zstd can use 2 for compression, other compressors
+On this machine, Kanzi can use up to 16 threads depending on compression level (the default block size at level 9 is 32MB, severly limiting the number of threads in use, especially with enwik8, but all tests are performed with default values). bzip3 uses 16 threads. zstd can use 2 for compression, other compressors